 - Describe a situation when you struggled to communicate something to your colleague.
 How did you manage to get your message over?

-HR generalist is a great job, but you will have to prepare for your interview.
 Your answers to the technical (job-specific) questions depend on your experience, and your attitude to various issues and HR tasks.
-Try to think abut them before an interview, and practice your answers with a friend (or at least in front of a mirror, if there’s nobody to practice with).
+Try to think abut them before your interview, and practice your answers with a friend (or at least in front of a mirror, if there’s nobody to practice with).